 Whether you’re working full-time, raising a family or caring for a loved one, SNHU designed its College for America Personal Path programs to give you a radically more affordable, flexible and supportive pathway to earn your degree.

 Available only through SNHU partner organizations, our College for America Personal Path programs are based on a competency-based education (CBE) format that empowers you to complete projects and demonstrate skills, rather than taking scheduled online classes.
-Choose from key undergraduate degree and certificate programs in Business, Healthcare and Communications.
+Choose from key undergraduate degree and certificate CBE programs in Business, Healthcare and Communications.

 College for America Personal Path programs are SNHU’s competency-based degree and certificate programs.
 Unlike traditional programs that require you to complete a certain number of credits or courses, competency-based programs let you earn a degree by mastering individual skills (competencies) and completing real-world projects instead of taking tests.